 A long distance board should have as low a center of gravity as possible to minimize the effort required for pushing.
 A lower deck means less flexing your front knee to drop your pushing foot to the ground.

 Low riding boards also provide for more smoothness and stability, an important factor when riding during long hours.

 The lowest boards are double drop longboards, which are drop-through mounted (trucks are fitted through the deck, bringing it closer to the ground) with a dropped platform (lowered between the truck mounts).
 These are generally the preferred longboard type for long distance skating.

-An all-time favorite example is the Rayne DemonSeed (Amazon) with its wide double drop deck – the board Adam Colton and his team used on some of their very long trips.
-The Rayne Nemesis and Reaper are mid-size and compact versions of that board for more versatility beyond LDP.
+Another highly popular board with LDP is the Rayne DemonSeed with its wide double drop deck.
+It’s the board Adam Colton and his team used on some of their very long trips.
+The Rayne Nemesis and Reaper are also mid-size and compact versions of that board for more versatility beyond LDP.